Updated August 2023

 You can download the visa application form, complete it, print the complete form and bring it with you to the Visa Application Centre (together with the documents required for the visa category chosen) for submission.

 Step 2: Schedule an appointment at the visa centre.

-Once you have filled your visa form, you need to book an appointment to have your fingerprints and photo taken at a Visa Application Centre.
+Once you have completed your visa form, you must book an appointment to have your fingerprints and photo taken at a Visa Application Centre.
 This is known as ‘biometric information’ .

-Once you’ve booked your appointment, you’ll receive an appointment confirmation email along with the letter of appointment.
+Once you’ve booked your appointment, you’ll receive an appointment confirmation email and letter.
 If you are part of a family or group, you’ll have to book individual appointments for each member of the family or group.

 Step 3: Pay the fees

 Once you have made your application, you will need to pay your visa application fee.
-If you download the form to print and bring to the Visa Application Centre, payment can be made at the time of your appointment.
+If you download the form to print and bring it to the Visa Application Centre, payment can be made during your appointment.

-You will have to pay the Visa fee at the Visa Application Centre in Cash and Card.
+You must pay the Visa fee at the Visa Application Centre in Cash and Card.

 Step 4: Attend the visa interview

 Take all required documents with you.
 On the day of your appointment: